go-outside-labs/story-protocol-takehome/literature_review/README.md

 If PIR protocols become fully available for commercial applications, Story Protocol could take advantage of this technology to implement private oracles, including private IP search and discovery.

-Although it's still early to define how this protocol could be incorporated to Story's modular architecture, we summarize some ideas below.
+Although it's still early to define how this protocol could be incorporated to Story's modular architecture, we discuss an idea in here.

-The database is stored in plaintext on the server and they all use lattice-based encryption schemes as building blocks.
-Simple and Double use Regev encryption under the Learning With Errors (LWE) assumption, where each record is represented as a sequence of elements in some finite field.

 [Story Protocol's documentation](https://docs.storyprotocol.xyz/docs/) define the **Function Layer (verbs)** separated from the **Data Layer (nouns)** and divided into two types of components:
 - **Modules**, defining the actions that users can perform on the IP assets (IPAs), *i.e.* the management of the data.